 DO get the deduction!
 Here are the steps:

-3. At the end of the year do a journal entry to convert the category for “Owner’s Health Insurance” as an expense to an “Owner Draw” (typically an Equity account).
+- At year-end, record a journal entry to move “Owner’s Health Insurance” from an expense to an “Owner Draw” under equity.
 Specifically, this would be a Debit to Owner’s Draws, and a Credit to the expense Owner’s Health Insurance.
 Don’t worry…you’ll be able to deduct the insurance premiums at a different point in the process.

 Bottom Line of Writing-off Health Insurance

-Bottom line, make sure your accountant, bookkeeper, and payroll reporting company ALL know your plan and coordinator the payment and reporting of your health insurance premiums.
+Bottom line, make sure your accountant, bookkeeper, and payroll reporting company ALL know your plan.
+They need to coordinate the payment and reporting of your health insurance premiums.
 If done correctly, it’s a fantastic tax deduction!